ewave33/World-Bank-Data/README.md

 # World-Bank-Data
-for the file wolrdbankapi.ipynb, the last plot gragh should run locally
+for the file wolrdbankapi.ipynb, the last plot graph should run locally